Drug Interactions between amlodipine and Metamucil

 This report displays the potential drug interactions for the following 2 drugs:

 Interactions between your drugs

-There were no interactions found in our database between amlodipine and Metamucil - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between amlodipine and Metamucil.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Amlodipine is in the drug class calcium channel blocking agents.